-The file changes contains the inert ident command, followed by another example of a MERGE edit.
-In this case, line 3 of a deck named par is being replaced with a parameter statement setting idim, etc. to 100.
+Second, in the now third segment, lines 17 and 18 have been added which replace line 3 of a deck named par with a parameter statement setting idim, etc. to 100.
 This illustrates a structure that the author finds very useful, and is why this specific example has been included in this otherwise general template.
 In this case, a program has been written with all the parameter statements placed together in a common deck called par.
-Every subroutine that requires knowledge of the parameter values then has a call par statement at the beginning of the declaration list.
+Every subroutine that requires knowledge of the parameter values then has a \call par statement at the beginning of the declaration list.
 If for every job run, a different set of parameter values is required, the easiest and most accessible place to make this change is right in the script file which merges and precompiles the source code.
-Thus, right in merge.s, one might include the most often-needed changes using the MERGE edit structures described in this section.
-Then, as indicated in this template, one could issue a read command which will bring in the bulk of the changes being considered at this time which are in some user-supplied file CHANGEDECK.
+Thus, right in merge\precom.s, one might include the most often-needed changes using the MERGE edit structures described in this section.
+Then, as before, one can issue a \read command to bring in the bulk of the changes contained in the user-supplied file CHANGEDECK.